Kalle-Muenster/AudioEngine/README.md

-*I'm thought of adding also half precission (16bit-float) support,.. but since even these days today now there still no hardware interface is available supporting 16bit-float... :( , most precticable still stays using 24bit integers insted always
+*I'm thought of adding also half precission (16bit-float) support,.. but since even these days today now there still no hardware interface is available supporting 16bit-float... :( , most precticable still stays to use always 24bit integers instead

 ### Supported channel constellations: